buildcloud-nativeapp/buildcloud-nativeapp.github.io/README.md

 ## Two scenarios, two approaches

-Lets assume there are 2 companies, Abc and Xyz, both have ambitious business plans and both are aiming to get the best out from new technologies.
+Lets assume there are 2 companies, **Abc** and **Xyz**, both have ambitious business plans and both are aiming to get the best out from new technologies.
 Both are planning highly scalable, resilient new products, with rapid development and fast delivery, frequent release to customers.

 However, they are different in many ways.